McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

         location = "footer"
     ````

 1. Add the dependency loader file `layouts/partials/dependencies/myshortcode.html`.
-The loader file will be appended to your header or footer, dependend on the `location` setting in your `config.toml`.
+The loader file will be appended to your header or footer, dependend on the `location` setting in your `hugo.toml`.

     ````html
     <script src="https://www.unpkg.com/jquery/dist/jquery.js"></script>